chungusg/hotlink-archive-template/README.md

 <br/>

 ### Storing Locally instead of on Github
 Although this guide is written with Cloudflare's Github integration in mind, particularly for easy online/mobile access, you can also keep your files locally on your PC and directly upload your assets onto your Pages project.
-This gives you full control over what happens to your files (keeping backups is a good idea, you can still use Github Desktop, just don't push/pull online).
+This gives you full control over what happens to your files.
+(Keeping backups is a good idea.
+You can still use Github Desktop to do this, just keep your repository on your PC.)
 - Simply clone/download the repository as it is, customize it as you like, and upload everything to Cloudflare in a new **Pages** project (this is not an option for Workers).

 One thing that will NOT work the same is the "create-index" Action that only works on Github.